marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 If participants try to re-enter after being removed from the experiment, they are informed that they cannot participate in the experiment anymore.

-.. warning:: You are currently not logged in.
+:message: You are currently not logged in.
 You cannot participate in the HIT.

 .. note:: This information that a participant has been kicked out is based on the IP address (if the test mode is switched off) and a cookie in the browser.
 If the participant uses a different browser from a different IP address he or she can still enter as a new participant.